-&lt;sup>15 That is because s EX 56(3)(b)(i) applies where the interest was not an attributing interest for which the person has FIF income or loss for the income year before the relevant income year.
+17 That is because s EX 56(3)(b)(i) applies where the interest was not an attributing interest for which the person has FIF income or loss for the income year before the relevant income year.

-- 28. For example, an independent valuation will be required as a one-off requirement to access the cost method where the investor previously did not have an attributing interest which gave rise to FIF income.
-This may apply where the total cost of their attributing interest in FIFs was \$50,000 or less, or a FIF exemption ceases to apply.
-See Example | Tauira 2 and Example | Tauira 3. - 29.
+- attributing interest in FIFs was \$50,000 or less, or a FIF exemption ceases to apply.
+See Example | Tauira 3 and Example | Tauira 4. - 30.
 The words "independent" and "valuation" are not defined for the purposes of the Act and have their ordinary meaning in context.
-"Independent" means not influenced or affected by others; (referring to an inquiry or similar carried out by people) outside the organisation concerned.
-"Valuation" means an estimation of something's worth, especially an estimation that a professional valuer carries out. - 30.
-Case law indicates that to be "independent", a person would bring "an independent mind to bear on a particular problem".
-A person who is associated or connected with the entity or acting as agent for the entity may not have independence in setting the business value for the entity.
-A person needs to possess business qualifications and be at arm's length to produce an independent valuation.
-19 - 31.
+"Independent" means not influenced or affected by others; (referring to an inquiry or similar carried out by people) outside the organisation concerned.18 "Valuation" means an estimation of something's worth, especially an estimation that a professional valuer carries out.19 - 31.
+Case law indicates that to be "independent", a person would bring "an independent mind to bear on a particular problem".20 A person who is associated or connected with the entity or acting as agent for the entity may not have independence in setting the business value for the entity.
+A person needs to possess business qualifications and be at arm's length to produce an independent valuation.21 - 32.
 Accordingly, in this context, an "independent valuation" is a valuation provided by a suitably qualified expert in share valuations, who is at arm's length of both the entity that issued the shares and the investor holding the shares.

-Example | Tauira 2 - Independent valuation required to apply the cost method following a breach of the \$50,000 FIF cost threshold
+Example | Tauira 3 - Independent valuation required to apply the cost method following a breach of the \$50,000 FIF cost threshold